nirob2017/app_auto_test_with_espresso/README.md

 In the academics I had some experience building “Hello World” types of android apps.
 So I went for the java>jetray.tictoe>SplashScreen class.
 There I found that there were no variables or attributes like “playerone”, “playertwo”, “start”.
-And found some code like “delaymills: 4000”.
+And found some code like ```delaymills: 4000```.
 I also went to Afterstart and MainActivity classes where I found these variables but Afterstart was used for playing the game and MainActivity class was used when Inserting name and for starting the game.
 So, I changed the code after @Rule annotations as follows:
 ```java
 @Rule